…an ever evolving event

-The educational value and potential of internet-based resources is huge – though you still have to read, and /or listen and inwardly digest!
-Now, there are a number of resources geared to the aspiring or established paediatric surgeon.
-I want to highlight two – one professional and one amateur.
-Both are loaded with value and enable a decent education reward.
+The educational value and potential of internet-based resources are huge – though you still have to read, and /or listen and inwardly digest!
+Currently there are a number of resources which may be aimed at the aspiring or even established paediatric surgeon.

 Prof Mark Davenport